Make sure your company uses cloud based Azure AD.

 Currently, we do not support on-prem Azure AD, hybrid environment or AD B2C.

 Improve the HR - IT flow with provisioning's auto-sync capabilities that automatically update changes, create accounts for new hires, or close accounts for terminated employees.

-When is the user created on Azure AD?
+When is the user created in Azure AD?

 Based on the configuration, bob can create the user once the user's profile has been created in bob.

-Which information bob needs in order to set up the integration?
+What information does bob need to set up the integration?